johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 You can see how the structured data is implemented in [this PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/676).
 We used the [`headTags` API in Docusaurus](https://docusaurus.io/docs/api/docusaurus-config#headTags) to add site wide JSON-LD structured data.
 Funnily enough, [I contributed the `headTags` API to Docusaurus](https://github.com/facebook/docusaurus/pull/8151) long before I thought I'd end up using it for this!

-In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/); particularly in the sense of having a full structured data graph.

-With this in place, every page that search engines index on my site will have structured data that describes the site as a whole.
+In this change we are _heavily_ inspired by the full structured data graph work [Yoast have done](https://yoast.com/rich-results-schema-structured-data-story/).
+With site wide structured data in place, every page that search engines index on my site will have structured data that describes the site as a whole.

 #### 3. Breadcrumbs with Structured Data